-Any offsets the claimant experiences in the same program as a result of the same statutes or executive orders found to contain the mandate shall be deducted from the costs claimed.
-In addition, reimbursement for this mandate from any source, including but not limited to, service fees collected, federal funds, and other state funds, shall be identified and deducted from this claim.
+Any offsetting revenues the claimant experiences in the same program as a result of the same statutes or executive orders found to contain the mandate shall be deducted from the costs claimed.
+In addition, reimbursement for this mandate from any source, including but not limited to, service fees collected, federal funds, and other state funds, including funds allocated to cities, counties, or cities and counties pursuant to Penal Code section 13523, shall be identified and deducted from this claim.